Economy of Omaha, Nebraska: Finance and insurance

 The insurance industry has also been important to the city's fiscal well-being, while its finance and real estate sectors have been less-so than the nation as a whole.
-The nation's largest privately held bank, First National of Nebraska, as well as three Fortune 1000 financial services companies (Berkshire Hathaway, Mutual of Omaha and TD Ameritrade) make Omaha one of the highest density clusters of the country's financial sector.
+The nation's largest privately held bank, First National Bank of Omaha, as well as Fortune 1000 financial services companies Berkshire Hathaway and Mutual of Omaha make Omaha one of the highest density clusters of the country's financial sector.
 In addition, insurance companies based in Omaha include Blue Cross Blue Shield of Nebraska, Physicians Mutual, Woodmen of the World, and Berkshire Hathaway subsidiaries National Indemnity Company, and Central States Indemnity.

 Telecommunications and information technology

 According to Newsweek magazine, "Omaha is where the blue-collar work of the information economy is done.
 Phones are answered, money is counted, and data are processed.
 Six national fiber optic networks converge here."

 The telecommunications industry has gravitated to Omaha over the last 30 years.
 After the U.S. government relocated the Strategic Air Command here following World War II, the city became home to one of the world's most advanced and secure phone systems.
 Other factors in the city's success include the city's location in the Central Time Zone, making it more convenient to call either coast during the work day, as well as local speech patterns, described as "pure American," making it easily understood everywhere.
 Nebraska state regulators granted local phone companies wide latitude to deploy new services rapidly.
 Furthermore, Omaha's Metropolitan Community College created telecommunications-related courses and training programs.
 Since the early 1980s, several large hotel and travel reservation operations, including those for Marriott, Hyatt, Radisson and Westin hotels as well as the traffic information center for Greyhound Bus Lines, have all been located in the city.
 After the AT&T breakup, US West, the phone company whose 14-state territory includes Nebraska, adopted the slogan "Dial 800 and get Omaha" to promote its services.
 Worldwide telecommunications company West Corporation was founded in Omaha in 1986, and it is currently still headquartered there.
 Other nationwide companies with major call center operations located in Omaha include PayPal, Cox Communications, and Aflac.

 Omaha was one of the first U.S. cities to develop a fiber optic network.
 Over the past 10 years, its telecommunications foundation has expanded into a thriving information technology sector.
-Today, the city has several educational facilities focused on information technology and telecommunications, including the University of Nebraska's Peter Kiewit Institute, Creighton University's Joe Ricketts Center in Electronic Commerce and Database Marketing, the Creighton Institute of Information Technology Management, and programs at Bellevue University.
+Today, the city has several educational facilities focused on information technology and telecommunications, including the University of Nebraska–Lincoln's Peter Kiewit Institute, Creighton University's Joe Ricketts Center in Electronic Commerce and Database Marketing, the Creighton Institute of Information Technology Management, and programs at Bellevue University.